 - 1. For in vitro diagnostic Use - 2.
-This product is for professional use only: Immunohistochemistry is a multistep diagnostic process that consists of specialized training in the selection of the appropriate reagents; tissue selection, fixation, and processing; preparation of the IHC slide; and interpretation of the staining results. - Tissue staining is dependent on the handling and processing of the tissue prior to staining.
+This product is for professional use only: Immunohistochemistry is a multistep diagnostic process that consists of specialized training in the selection of the appropriate reagents; tissue selection, fixation, and processing; preparation of the IHC slide; and interpretation of the staining results. - 3.
+Tissue staining is dependent on the handling and processing of the tissue prior to staining.
 Improper fixation, freezing, thawing, washing, drying, heating, sectioning or contamination with other tissues or fluids may produce artifacts, antibody trapping, or false negative results.
 Inconsistent results may be due to variations in fixation and embedding methods, or to inherent irregularities within the tissue.
 12 - 4.
-Excessive or incomplete counterstaining may compromise proper interpretation of results. - The clinical interpretation of any positive or negative staining should be evaluated within the context of clinical presentation, morphology, and other histopathological criteria.
+Excessive or incomplete counterstaining may compromise proper interpretation of results. - 5.
+The clinical interpretation of any positive or negative staining should be evaluated within the context of clinical presentation, morphology, and other histopathological criteria.
 The clinical interpretation of any positive or negative staining should be complemented by morphological studies using proper positive and negative internal and external controls as well as other diagnostic tests.
-It is the responsibility of a qualified pathologist who is familiar with the proper use of IHC antibodies, reagents, and methods to interpret all the steps used to prepare and interpret the final IHC preparation. - The optimum antibody dilution and protocols for a specific application can vary.
+It is the responsibility of a qualified pathologist who is familiar with the proper use of IHC antibodies, reagents, and methods to interpret all the steps used to prepare and interpret the final IHC preparation. - 6.
+The optimum antibody dilution and protocols for a specific application can vary.
 These include, but are not limited to fixation, heat-retrieval method, incubation times, tissue section thickness and detection kit used.
 Due to the superior sensitivity of these unique reagents, the recommended incubation times and titers listed are not applicable to other detection systems, as results may vary.
 The data sheet recommendations and protocols are based on exclusive use of Biocare products.
-Ultimately, it is the responsibility of the investigator to determine optimal conditions.
+Ultimately, it is the responsibility of the investigator to determine optimal conditions. - 7.
+This product is not intended for use in flow cytometry.
+Performance characteristics have not been determined for flow cytometry.